Formal Power Series on Algebraic Cryptanalysis: Estimation using the standard grading

-In Section \ref{ssec:app}, we show that the assumption in this proposition, i.e. $q>\min \{d_{{\it ff}}(h_1,\dots ,h_m),d'_{{\it ff}}(h_1,\dots ,h_m)\}$, is satisfied in attacks against actual cryptosystems.
-In the next subsection, we see that the first fall degree of a non-semi-regular system is smaller than its degree of regularity under the assumption.
+In \ref{ssec:app}, we show that the assumption in this proposition, i.e. $q>\min \{d_{{\it ff}}(h_1,\dots $ $,h_m),d_{{\it KSyz}}(h_1,\dots ,h_m)\}$, is satisfied in attacks against actual cryptosystems.
+In the next subsection, under the assumption, we see that the first fall degree of a non-semi-regular system is smaller than the degree of regularity in the semi-regular case.